History of Chemicals

 The fundamental building blocks of proteins, amino acids represent an intermediate step in the prebiotic evolution of life.
 A rich inventory of amino acids have been found in carbonaceous meteorites, presenting the intriguing possibility that the precursors of life on Earth could have come from space.

-Herschel will provide new information about the development and distribution of chemicals in space.
-Its ability to track water and other "tracer" molecules will also enable scientists to derive new insights about the evolution of stars and galaxies, both now and in the early universe.
+Herschel provided new information about the development and distribution of chemicals in space.
+Its ability to track water and other "tracer" molecules also enabled scientists to derive new insights about the evolution of stars and galaxies, both now and in the early universe.

-Spectral imaging with Herschel will allow, for the first time, study of the distribution and excitation of key molecular species, some of which can be detected only at the wavelengths that Herschel covers.
+Spectral imaging with Herschel allowed, for the first time, study of the distribution and excitation of key molecular species, some of which can be detected only at the wavelengths that Herschel covers.

-Herschel will be able to observe Galactic nitrogen and carbon ion fine structure emission, among the most important probes of the ISM in the Milky Way.
-Its superb spectral resolution capability will be used to study the 12C/13C ratio across the Galaxy, which is connected with galactic chemical evolution.
+Herschel was able to observe Galactic nitrogen and carbon ion fine structure emission, among the most important probes of the ISM in the Milky Way.
+Its superb spectral resolution capability was used to study the 12C/13C ratio across the Galaxy, which is connected with galactic chemical evolution.